College of Humanities and Social Sciences

 To learn more about humanities and social science degrees, read through our answers to these frequently asked questions.

-1 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Life, Physical and Social Science Occupations as of May 2022, retrieved on May 5, 2023.
-Due to COVID-19, data from 2020 and 2021 may be atypical compared to prior years.
+- The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Life, Physical and Social Science Occupations as of May 2023, retrieved June 13, 2024.
+Due to COVID-19, data from 2020 and 2023 may be atypical compared to prior years.
 The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
 BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates in life, physical and social science occupations.
 It does not reflect earnings of workers in one city or region of the country.
 It also does not reflect a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
 You may also wish to compare median salaries if you are considering more than one career path.
 Grand Canyon University can make no guarantees on individual graduates’ salaries as the employer the graduate chooses to apply to, and accept employment from, determines salary not only based on education, but also individual characteristics and skills and fit to that organization (among other categories) against a pool of candidates.